 We first recall briefly the standard vocabulary used to name different elements of the Twitter micro-blogging platform.
 Users can engage on many different levels with each other.
 Each user has a Twitter handle, which starts with '@'.
 They can write tweets, short messages consisting of up to 280 characters, which may also contain images, videos or sound, and which are shown to their followers -other users subscribing to the their accounts- on their timeline, the list of latest posted tweets.
 However, even non-followers can see and interact with them (except for private tweets which are not part of our dataset).
 Users can retweet the tweet of another user, which means that they share this tweet with all their followers.
-They can quote a tweet, meaning that they republish the original tweet.
-Tweets may contain hashtags, which are arbitrary strings of characters prefixed by the character '#', often used to tag the tweet.
+They can quote a tweet, meaning that they republish the original tweet with a comment.
+Finally, they can reply to a tweet, which starts a discussion connected to the original tweet.
+Tweets may contain hashtaqs, which are arbitrary strings of characters prefixed by the character '#', often used to tag the tweet.
 Tweets can contain a URL, which typically links to an external website.